 Do you want to know more about the street art in Penang?
-Around town you’ll find street art is different styles and sizes that are both impressive and creative.
+Around George Town you’ll find street art is different styles and sizes that are both impressive and creative.

-In this article you can read more about the coolest street artworks in the city and where to find them.
+Here you can read more about the coolest street art in Penang and where to find the artworks:

 The big orange cat

 The big orange cat can be found on Armenian Street, further down towards Chew Jetty by the sea.

 On this part of the street, you will find some other artworks of cats that are worth checking out.
 Personally, I think this is the best one among the cat artworks since it’s so big and cute!

 The man on the motorcycle & boy with a pet dinosaur